About i-Portunus Houses

 Round 1: Friday 21 May - Wednesday 30 June (CLOSED)

-Round 2: Monday 23 August - Sunday 3 October
+Round 2: Monday 23 August - Sunday 5 October (extended)

 To provide additional support and inspiring space for connection, we offer a series of Market Square Events: info- and matching sessions sessions where hosts, artists and cultural professionals meet, form teams and come up with new ideas to submit a joint collaboration proposal.
 These events are not mandatory.